Do you want a branded website that differentiates your business, performs well on search engines, and converts visitors?

 Most companies have a mission and vision statement on their website.
 But is the brand identity and promise clear?

-It’s nice to know why you’re in business but it’s important to share what your customers can expect from you.
-This is your Value Proposition.
-It’s not the same as a Brand Positioning Statement, which tells people why you’re in business.
+It’s nice to know why you’re in business, but it’s important to share your Value Proposition.
+Your value proposition is not the same as a Brand Positioning Statement, which tells people why you’re in business.

 You don’t have to repeat the brand promise using the same sentence over and over.
-You can send the message in a variety of ways.
+Instead, you can send the message in a variety of ways.
 Be creative, but most of all, be clear.

 Who are you?
 Anyone who lands on your site should be able to answer that question.
-If you don’t know, you can’t possibly expect them to know.
+If you don’t know, how can they?

 Before you design your site, write out three to five words that describe your brand.
-These words communicate your brand values — what you believe and attitudes.
+These words communicate your brand values—the essenceof what you believe.

 Why is this important?
 Because your website should evoke feelings that are relevant to your brand identity.
 The website of an upscale fashion retailer will look much different than that of a technology company.

 Do you have a logo?
 Colors?
-Do you have certain images that you want people to think of when your brand comes to mind?
+Do you have specific images that you want people to think of when your brand comes to mind?

 Work these into your website design tactfully.
 Overdoing your brand images distract the visitor from the messaging and engagement.
 A subtle approach works best.